What is Casa de Vida?

 Casa de Vida: Alzheimer's and Dementia Respite Care

-Casa de Vida, established in 2007, provides a weekly respite break for family caregivers of persons with early to mid-stage dementia, including Alzheimer’s.
+Casa de Vida was established in 2007 as an onsite day program that provides a weekly respite break for family caregivers of persons with early to mid-stage dementia, including Alzheimer’s.
 Our trained volunteer staffed programming results in family caregivers who are renewed and refreshed by short term relief.
-Additionally persons with dementia enjoy social and creative activities.
+Additionally, persons with dementia enjoy social and creative activities.

 Caring Companion volunteers are a very special element of this program.
 A Caring Companion is assigned to each participant.
 The Caring Companion is there to reassure the participant, provide one-on-one care and provide weekly continuity.
 All volunteers participate in regular training.

 Casa Participants are individuals of any faith, race, or ethnicity who are in the early to moderate stages of Alzheimer’s disease or related dementia.
-Enrollment is currently limited to 15 participants per year at a cost of $15 per weekly session.
-(Scholarships are available.)
+The cost is $15 per weekly session (Scholarships are available).

 A typical day at Casa includes: